 The Church is holy because God makes her members holy by union with him.
-God sanctifies the Church by drawing her into his divine life, supremely through the union effected by the Incarnation.
-The faith and life of the Church participates in the holiness of God by expressing the divine life in doctrine, sacraments, services and saints --- men and women whose lives have been recognized for their holiness.
-Just as untruth separates from the unity of God and ultimately separates from the unity of the Church, immorality also separates one from God and the Church.
+God sanctifies the Church by drawing her into his divine life through the union effected by the birth, death, burial, resurrection, and ascension of Christ.
+The faith and life of the His Church participate in the holiness of God by expressing the divine life in doctrine and practice through ongoing theosis.
+Immorality separates one from God and His Church.

-The word "catholic", which was first coined by Ignatius of Antioch, means universal, whole and complete; a term referring to the universal nature of Christ's Church.
+The word "catholic", which was first coined by Ignatius of Antioch, means universal, whole, and complete; a term referring to the universal nature of Christ's Church.
 However, due to the influence of the Roman Catholic Church in the West, the words "catholic" and "catholicity" are usually understood as a reference to the Roman Catholic Church alone.
-Although we acknowledge the Roman Catholic Church, we are not in any formal union with them.
-Yet, as another Catholic communion, we fully embrace the beauty and mystical depth of the Holy Apostolic Church, Tradition, and Sacraments shared by the Roman and other ancient Church communions before the Great Schism.
+We are Catholic, but certainly not Roman Cahtolic.

-The term "apostolic" means "of the Holy Apostles" of Christ, referring to the fact that just as the apostles received their authority from the Son (Matthew 28:16-20; John 20:21), and the apostles passed on that same authority by ordaining others.
+The term "apostolic" means "of the Holy Apostles" of Christ, referring to the fact that just as the apostles received their authority from the Son (Matthew 28:16-20; John 20:21), the apostles passed on that same authority by ordaining others.
 This succession has continued.
-Thus, there is an apostolic succession by which the pastors of the Church are able to trace their orders back to the infant Church founded by Jesus Christ in the first century.
+Thus, there is an apostolic succession by which all the Presbyters of the Assemblies of Christ are able to trace their ordinations back to the apostles of the infant Church founded by Jesus Christ in the first century.
 In this sense, then, the Assemblies of Christ is called apostolic.
-The bishops of the Assemblies of Christ trace their succession to the very apostles themselves, therefore receiving their consecrations from our Lord Jesus Christ.

 We are part of the One, Holy, Catholic, and Apostolic Church founded by Jesus Christ and His apostles, yet, we are a Living, Vibrant and

 Passionate Modern Assembly.
-We have blended the beauty and richness of the Ancient Apostolic Faith with the powerful Charismatic gifts and ministries rediscovered by the Pentecostal and Charismatic
+We have blended the Ancient Apostolic Faith with the powerful Pentecostal-Charismatic

 renewal movements of the last century ~ all designed to draw believers into a living and life-giving relationship with the Triune God!